open-estuary/estuary/doc/Quick_Deployment.4D05.md

 5. Reboot the hardware boards and start the boards from the correct EFI Network.
 6. Install the system according to prompt.
 After install finished, the boards will restart automatically.
 7. Start the boards from "grub" menu of UEFI by default.

+### <a name="3">View serial info via VGA/ipmitool/BMC-website</a>

+**View serial info via VGA**
+  * Connect board's vga port to your local pc and connect a keyboard to the board's usb interface.
+  * Connect usb install disk to your board and deploy the system
+  * Reboot the system and you can see the serial info via VGA

+**View serial info via ipmitool**
+  * Install ipmitool on your local pc by "sudo apt-get install ipmitool"
+  * Use command `ipmitool -H <board's bmc ip> -I lanplus -U root -P Huawei12#$ sol activate` to see the booting log

+**View serial info via BMC-website**
+  * When you load iso from BMC website, you can the the process of booting via BMC website directly